Custom window and door flashings manufactured at Coating Lab Auckland

 NZ Building Code Considerations

 Flashings play a critical role in meeting the weathertightness requirements of the New Zealand Building Code.
 Window flashings in particular are critical under E2/AS1 — the acceptable solution for external moisture management.
 Always consult your building consent documentation for specific requirements.
 The profile, overlap, and sealing method must suit the cladding system being used.
+For a broader overview of flashing types and where they fit on a building, see our guide to flashings in NZ.

 Related Flashings